 Introduction

-GroenOrd is a computer programme which looks up a given Greenlandic or Danish word in five Greenlandic (Inuit) dictionaries (1871-1997+).
-The programme can also determine the meaningful parts (morphemes) of the given word, and it shows what the grammar and the dictionaries say about these morphemes.
-So even if the given word is not in any of the dictionaries, its meaning can often be inferred.
+GroenOrd is a computer programme which looks up a given Greenlandic or Danish word in 5 Greenlandic (Inuit) dictionaries (1871-1997+).
+The programme can also find occurencies of the given word in the text of the dictionaries.

 When the programme is running, there is a topmost bar with a number of push-buttons on the screen.
 Two of the last are [Guide] and [Grammar].
 Continue with [Guide]How to use the programme.